Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

 Jayson Tatum Insights vs. the Heat

-- Tatum is averaging 9.3 three-point field goal attempts per game this season, which is 19.7% of his team's shots from beyond the arc.

-- Tatum's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- This season, he's put up 21.4% of the Celtics' attempted field goals, as he's averaging 21.1 per contest.

-- Giving up 109.8 points per game, the Heat are the second-ranked squad in the NBA defensively.
+- Giving up 109.8 points per contest, the Heat are the second-ranked team in the NBA on defense.

-- On the boards, the Heat have given up 41.9 rebounds per game, which puts them sixth in the NBA.
+- The Heat are the sixth-ranked team in the NBA, conceding 41.9 rebounds per game.

-- In terms of 3-pointers, the Heat are ranked 28th in the NBA, allowing 13.1 makes per game.
+- Looking at 3-pointers, the Heat are 28th in the league, giving up 13.1 makes per game.

 Jayson Tatum vs. the Heat